Lab Exercise 8: Designing Classes

 - def setMass(self, m): # m is the new mass of the object

-If the circle is in location A and you want it to be in location B, then moving the object by the amount (B - A) does what you want to do.
-In this case B is the self.scale field multiplied by the new location.
-For the x-position, A is the location returned by getCenter.
-For the y-position, A is the self.win.getHeight() minus the y-location returned by getCenter.
+If a Circle is in screen space location A and you want it to be in screen space location B, then moving the object by the amount (B - A) does what you want to do.
+To calculate B-A, calculate the difference in simulation space and then multiply by the scale factor for x and by the negative scale factor for y.

 Once you have completed this step, download the file testBall_1.py.
 The test function has code to test some of the get/set functions, but it is not complete.
 As you write get/set functions, add test code to the function to make sure your functions work properly.